Presentation of the research project

 The project is built around these (testimonial, documentary and corporal) traces, which play a decisive role in the materialization of the right to truth outside the scope of criminal law.
 By questioning the reach of the right to truth in connection to these remains, this interdisciplinary research offers a holistic approach that will renew the understanding of justice in the face of extreme violence.
 In so doing, the project will also reflect, more generally, on the relationship between law, history and science (in particular forensic science) in the handling of mass crimes and fact-finding.
 Beyond its scientific value, the research will produce an important database, which will be useful, from a practical point of view, to a community of political, legal and grassroots actors.

-This research project, which started in March 2016 and will be developed over four years under the supervision of Prof. Sévane Garibian, is entirely funded by the Swiss National Science Foundation (SNF Project PP00P1_157406/1) and hosted by the Law Faculty of the University of Geneva.
+This research project, which started in March 2016 for an initial period of four years under the supervision of Prof. Sévane Garibian, is entirely funded by the Swiss National Science Foundation (SNF Project PP00P1_157406/1) and hosted by the Law Faculty of the University of Geneva.
+In October 2019, Sévane Garibian obtained a two-year extension of her SNSF grant (SNSF project PP00P1_190066/1).